History

 History in the making

-They were originally known as the Loughborough All-Stars, and after the demise of Granby Halls, the club were forced to leave Leicester in the summer of 2000, taking up residence at Loughborough University for their home games, just a stone’s throw away from where the club played their first-ever game, at Victory Hall.
+After the demise of Granby Halls, the club were forced to leave Leicester in the summer of 2000, taking up residence at Loughborough University for their home games, just a stone’s throw away from where the club played their first-ever game, at Victory Hall.

-After finishing bottom of the Northern Conference, with just 10 wins from 36 games, the 2001/02 campaign proved to be a complete contrast as the Riders lifted their first pieces of silverware.
-Billy Mims’ team recorded an 84-82 victory against the London Leopards to lift the BBL Cup, finished fourth in the Northern Conference, and became the lowest ranked team to win the play- offs.
-Chester Jets and London Towers set up the final against Sheffield Sharks, where an 84-75 victory saw them complete the double.
+Billy Mims’ team recorded an 84-82 victory against the London Leopards to lift the BBL Cup, finished fourth in the Northern Conference, and became the lowest-ranked team to win the playoffs.
+Wins against the Chester Jets and London Towers set up the final against Sheffield Sharks, where an 84-75 victory saw them complete the double.

 Although the Riders struggled in subsequent years, the summer of 2004 did see them return to Leicester, as they entered into a deal with DeMontfort University, which would see the University’s John Sandford Sports Centre become the club’s home venue from September 2004 onwards.
-The next two seasons both saw the team experience play-off action, and they reached the BBL Trophy Final in 2006.
+The next two seasons both saw the team experience playoff action, and they reached the BBL Trophy Final in 2006.

 Team Photo, 2007.

-In 2007 the club came under new management, with the support of Midlands housing giant Jelson Homes, they saw in the start of a new era for the riders.
-In 2008 Rob Paternostro took over as head coach, recording the clubs highest ever league position and best ever win loss record.
-The American Italian won the Molten BBL Coach of the Year Award in his first season as a BBL head coach, as his team finished third in the regular season, and they had a dramatic last gasp quarterfinal play-off win over the Sheffield Sharks.
+The American/Italian won the Molten BBL Coach of the Year Award in his first season as a BBL head coach, as his team finished third in the regular season, and they had a dramatic last-gasp quarterfinal playoff win over the Sheffield Sharks.
 They were defeated in the semi-final by Everton Tigers.

 Programme Cover in the 2009 BBL Championship.